catalystdao/papers/readme.md

 This repository contains various papers released by the Catalyst protocol.

 ## Unit of Liquidity - Market Making Asynchronously
-By Alexander Lindgren, Jorge Sanmiguel, June 2023
+By Alexander Lindgren, Jorge Sanmiguel.
+June 2023

 ### Abstract